-You might not be in the audio industry, but every industry uses audio solutions and that means upcoming FCC changes to the bandwidth available for wireless microphones can impact everyone.
+You might not be in the audio industry, but every industry uses audio solutions and that means the FCC's changes to the bandwidth available for wireless microphones can impact everyone.

 Wireless microphones transmit sound to speakers, amplifiers and recording devices without a cable connection.
 Their uses include broadcast media, music venues, corporate events, and more.
 Wireless microphones can include hand-held or body-worn styles, including in-ear monitors.